Sennadir/Flask_Project_Sales_Application/README.md

 * Then you should launch the app in a terminal.
 `python app.py`

 * And finally, through the terminal you will get a link to your application.
+By default it's : http://127.0.0.1:5000/.

+## Model Usage

+* In order to use the model, you will have to browse a Test Set which has exactly the same columns as the Training Set (Without the Lables of course :-)).

+* Because we can't display the totality of the prediction for the different stores, we have choosen to only display 2 Stores (The ones with the majority of samples) and the predicted values for all stores could be find in a generated CSV File that could be find in the Prediction Folder.

 # File Structure